ngmigrate/ngmigrate.github.io/_posts/2016-06-27-bootstrapping-in-angular-2.md

 ---
 layout: post
 permalink: /bootstrapping-in-angular-2
-title: Bootstrapping in Angular 2
+title: Bootstrapping in the browser with Angular 2
 author: toddmotto
 path: 2016-06-27-bootstrapping-in-angular-2.md
 tags: bootstrapping
 version: 2.0.0-rc.3
 ---

 Angular 1.x allows us to bootstrap our applications in two different ways, using the `ng-app` Directive, or the `angular.bootstrap` method on the `angular` global.
 Let's explore the Angular 1.x concepts and then dive into how we do the same in Angular 2.
+For this guide, we'll be bootstrapping in the browser, as Angular 2 also lets us bootstrap in a WebWorker and on the server.

 ## Table of contents